rapidsms/rapidsms/docs/tutorial/index.rst

 * :ref:`tutorial01`: Start a new RapidSMS project.
 Set up message tester.
 Write a minimal app that responds to a message.
 Put it through its paces.

 * :ref:`tutorial02`: Configure the default app with a custom response.
-Recreate the minimal app from step 1, this time using a handler.
 Demonstrate keyword and pattern handlers.

 * :ref:`tutorial03`: It's probably time to actually send and receive messages to telephones.
 Tropo has free development accounts and there's a Tropo backend at https://github.com/caktus/rapidsms-tropo.
 Walk through adding that to the project.
 Set up a Tropo development account.
 Demo the test app from step 2, this time using real messages.